bugmaschine/e6-cache/development.md

 1. Check the Signature and decode the base64 encrypted url
 2. Check in S3 if the file exists
 3. If not, then request it and save it while forwarding it to the client.
-If it exist than stream it to the client.
+If it exist than stream it to the client from S3.

 ## OpenAPI Updates
 The `update_openapi.sh` script:
-- Updates the openai.yaml file
+- Updates the openai.yaml file from another repo